-Assessment Criteria Commentary • A downhole gyro measurement has been recorded from selective drillholes since March 2014 as an independent check of downhole survey accuracy.
+Assessment Criteria Commentary A downhole gyro measurement has been recorded from selective drillholes since March 2014 as an independent check of downhole survey accuracy.
 Initial analysis suggests the single shot surveys are accurate to 100m drillhole depth, and then diverge up to 4m at 400m depth.
 Given this outcome, gyro downhole surveys are now standard for all diamond holes.
 Grid system used is the Cartesian Rosebery Mine Grid, offset from Magnetic North by 23°75' with mine grid origin at AMG E= 378870.055, N= 5374181.69; mine grid relative level (RL) equals AHD + 1.490m + 3048.000m.
 Topographic data derived from regular LIDAR overflights are carried out and correlated with surface field checks to confirm relativity to MGA and Rosebery Mine Grid.
-Data spacing and distribution The Rosebery mineral deposit is drilled on variable spacing dependent on lens characteristics and access.
-Drill spacing ranges from 40m-60m to 10m- 25m between sections and vertically.
-The final drill pattern varies somewhat due mostly to site access difficulties in some areas.
-Mineralisation has short scale structural variations observable in underground workings.
-Some of this variation is not discernible from drill data alone.
-Observations of mineralisation geometry are made by traditional geological mapping and more recently using photogrammetry images of mine development faces and backs.
-All ore drives and most non-ore development headings are covered. • The combination of drill and other data is sufficient to establish the degree of geological and grade continuity appropriate for Mineral Resources and Ore Reserves estimation and the classifications applied. • DD samples are not composited prior to being sent to the laboratory however the nominal sample length is generally 1m.
+The Rosebery mineral deposit is drilled on variable spacing of lens characteristics and access.
+Drill spacing ranges from 40m 25m between sections and vertically.
+The final drill pattern variation due mostly to site access difficulties in some areas.
+Mineralisa scale structural variations observable in underground working this variation is not discernible from drill data alone.
+Observable in underground working this variation geometry are made by traditional geological more recently using photogrammetry images of mine devel and backs.
+All ore drives and most non-ore development covered.
+The combination of drill and other data is sufficient to establish the degree of geological and grade continuity appropriate for Mineral Resources and Ore Reserves estimation and the classifications applied.
+DD samples are not composited prior to being sent to the laboratory however the nominal sample length is generally 1m.
 Reverse circulation drill samples are not used for Mineral Resources estimation.
-Orientation of data in relation to geological structure Drillhole orientation is planned orthogonal to lens strike in vertical, radial fans.
-Drill fan spacing and orientation is planned to provide evenly spaced, high angle intercepts of the mineralised lenses where possible, thus minimising sampling bias related to orientation.
-Some drill intersections are at low angle to the dipping mineralisation due to access limitations. • Where drillholes from surface or older holes longer than 400m exist, attempts are made to confirm mineralised intercepts by repeat drilling from newly developed drives.
-Deep drill intersections are excluded from Mineral Resources modelling where duplicated by shorter underground drillholes. • Drilling orientation is not considered to have introduced sampling bias.
+Orientation of data in relation to geological structure Drillhole orientation is planned orthogonal to lens strike in vertical, radifans.
+Drill fan spacing and orientation is planned to provide evenly space high angle intercepts of the mineralised lenses where possible, the minimising sampling bias related to orientation.
+Some drill intersections a at low angle to the dipping mineralisation due to access limitations.
+Where drillholes from surface or older holes longer than 400m exist, attempts are made to confirm mineralised intercepts by repeat drilling from newly developed drives.
+Deep drill intersections are excluded from Mineral Resources modelling where duplicated by shorter underground drillholes.
+Drilling orientation is not considered to have introduced sampling bias.
 Sample Measures to provide sample security include: security Samples are stored in a locked compound with restricted access during preparation.
-Half-core samples for despatch to ALS Burnie are stored in sealed containers with security personnel at the MMG mine front gate for pick-up by ALS courier. $\circ$ Receipt of samples acknowledged by ALS by email and checked
+Half-core samples for despatch to ALS Burnie are stored in sealed containers with security personnel at the MMG mine front gate for pick-up by ALS courier. o Receipt of samples acknowledged by ALS by email and checked

 Assessment Criteria Commentary against expected submission list.
 Prior to 2014, assay data was returned in spreadsheet and PDF formats.
 Since 2014, assay data returned as a SIF file and loaded directly into the database.
-Audit and reviews • Coffey Mining Pty Ltd completed an audit of the core sample preparation area in April 2013.
-Key results are included in the 'Quality of assay data and laboratory tests' section above. • Two internal audits of the ALS Burnie facility during the reporting period.
+Audit and reviews Coffey Mining Pty Ltd completed an audit of the core sample preparation area in April 2013.
+Key results are included in the 'Quality of assay data and laboratory tests' section above.
+Two internal audits of the ALS Burnie facility during the reporting period.
 One was undertaken by the Competent Person.
 No material issues were identified.
 Historically, any issues identified have been rectified.